open-telemetry/opentelemetry.io/content/en/blog/2024/collector-roadmap/index.md

 Now you might be asking yourself "Why would anyone want the Collector to be declared stable?
 You just told me it's already used in production!"
-It's true, the Collector and it's configuration has been fairly stable for core components for some time.
+It's true, the Collector and its configuration have been fairly stable for core components for some time.
 The release of the Collector v1 will signal that the OpenTelemetry community is ready to provide long term support and not introduce backwards incompatible changes without bumping the major version.
 This enables